emireis/emireis.github.io/README.md

 # emireis.github.io
-A portfolio of things
+A portfolio of things:
-Over here working on my portfolio
+Added about me, skills & contact sections.
+Style edits.